revgrid/revgrid/etc/revgrid.api.md

     getCellOwnPropertiesFromRenderedCell(renderedCell: ViewCell): MetaModel.CellOwnProperties | false | null | undefined;
     // (undocumented)
     getCellOwnPropertyFromRenderedCell(renderedCell: ViewCell, key: string): MetaModel.CellOwnProperty | undefined;
-    // Warning: (ae-forgotten-export) The symbol "CellProperties" needs to be exported by the entry point public-api.d.ts
+    // Warning: (ae-forgotten-export) The symbol "CellMetaSettings" needs to be exported by the entry point public-api.d.ts
     //
     // (undocumented)
-    getCellProperties(allX: number, y: number, subgrid: Subgrid): CellProperties;
+    getCellProperties(allX: number, y: number, subgrid: Subgrid): CellMetaSettings;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration